 Implementing a secure payment system will enable you to detect fraudulent behavior, identify high-risk transactions through address verifications service (AVS), and use Credit Card Verification code –CVV/CVC number –to validate transactions with credit card companies before authorizing payments.
 To be on the safe side, you’ll want to look out for a system that uses an encrypted database.

-- Have a clear services and return policy.
+- Have a clear service and return policy.

 It’s all about dotting your i’s and crossing your t’s, so to speak.
 Publishing a clear return policy in writing on your eCommerce site and also clearly stating the policy on receipts will keep everyone on the same page.
-With the policies clearly laid out, unhappy buyers will be encouraged to return items for a refund or exchange instead of filing a chargeback.
+Unhappy buyers will be encouraged to return items for a refund or exchange instead of filing a chargeback with the policies clearly laid out.

 A thoroughly defined return and services policy will not only discourage fraudsters but also give your business a strong foothold during disputes.
 That way, you will be able to avoid much of the return item chargeback.

 No one likes to be surprised.
 Make sure that the product photos and descriptions you use speak to the actual quality of your merchandise.
 Chargebacks are less likely to occur if the look, design, performance, and packaging of your items match the standards of your descriptions and online presentation of products.
 You will less likely be liable for any unsatisfactory purchases.